Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2020-09-06-post-tutorial-2-teleportation.md

   - Alberto Maldonado Romo
 ---

+<script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 # Teleporting States

 "In this section, we highlight a remarkable phenomenon called “quantum teleportation,” and its important applications in gate scheduling, namely a strategy called “gate teleportation,” in which scheduling gates is equivalent to scheduling resource states.
-We start by  writing down an important resource state, the  EPR pair $|\psi>$, which  can be  produced in the tutorial 1: Bell State.
+We start by  writing down an important resource state, the  EPR pair $$ |\psi> $$, which  can be  produced in the tutorial 1: Bell State.
 The teleportation-based quantum computer (QC) architecture, require which such EPR pairs are utilized as resource states.
 Because both quantum states and quantum gates can be transferred over long distance via a teleportation circuit, this technique is particularly useful in distributed QC architectures or in reducing communication cost in general.*(Ding (2020),Chong (2020), University of Chicago, book,Quantum Computer Systems: Research for Noisy Intermediate-Scale Quantum Computers Synthesis Lectures on Computer Architecture)*".